-- Equivocal efficacy in the largest sham-controlled trial of TMS,
+- Equivocal efficacy in the 3 largest sham-controlled trial of TMS,

 - Uncertain clinical significance of the short-term anti-depressant effects found in meta-analyses, which are also at high risk of bias due to the inclusion of numerous small trials and potential for publication bias,

 - Lack of comparison with standard therapy (a second course of antidepressant therapy) in the population for whom TMS is indicated (patients who have failed one 6-week course of antidepressant medication).

 The Agency for Healthcare Research and Quality (AHRQ) published a comparative effectiveness review on nonpharmacologic interventions for TRD in adults in 2011.(6) Findings for the key questions (KQ) of the review follow.

 Efficacy of nonpharmacologic interventions against other nonpharmacologic interventions (KQ 1a)